 by Thomas MacMillan | Jul 8, 2013 12:10 pm

 A damaged roof at the former Long Wharf home of Gateway Community College is scuttling plans for a new vocational school there and may force a city magnet high school to hit the road again, for the second time in less than a year.

-Gateway spokeswoman Evelyn Gard said Tuesday that the building on Long Wharf Drive has a problem with the roof that makes it unsafe.
+Gateway spokeswoman Evelyn Gard said Tuesday that the building on Sargent Drive has a problem with the roof that makes it unsafe.